Canola options for producers

 - If the commodity reference price is lower than the put strike price, we must pay you the difference between the put strike price and the commodity reference price.

-- If the commodity reference price is equal to or above the put strike price, you and the Bank will have no further obligations to each other with respect to the sugar option.
-You can sell your physical sugar at a price that is equal to or more favourable than the put strike price.
+- If the commodity reference price is equal to or above the put strike price, you and the Bank will have no further obligations to each other with respect to the canola option.
+You can sell your physical canola at a price that is equal to or more favourable than the put strike price.

 - You receive protection against any fall in the commodity reference price below the agreed put strike price and have the potential to benefit if prices rise.

 - You can determine the put strike price, transaction amount and exercise date/s.

 - The transactions are cash settled so there is no need to physically deliver canola to the Bank.

 - There are no complex exchange traded brokerage and margin calls.